August 2009 - July 2011

 Medieval Style Gown

 The alterations I made were basic, though numerous.
-It was easy to move the gown's opening to center front since the pattern's center front and center back were straight seams.
+It was easy to move the gown's opening to center front since the pattern's center front and center back were basically straight seams.
 The underarm seamline was raised and the sleeves were replaced with the Tudor Tailor's two-part curved waistcoat sleeves (page 85).
 I reshaped the neckline to a shallower bateau cut.
 To widen the skirt hem, extra width was added along each princess seam, from the waist down.
-An additional skirt gore was added to the center back.
+In order to fit the pattern onto my yardage, the center back skirt was sliced off and turned into a gore.
 The dress has spiral-laced closing.
 The tippets were an addition: they are long rectangles sewn directly to the back of the upper arm.
 With just a few more tweaks, I think this modified pattern could work for a historically-styled princess seam gown.

 The entire dress is underlined in cotton voile.
 And if you've ever wondered what voile looks like very close-up, this bug landed right on my fabric.
 He stayed long enough for Aaron to get out the macro lens.
 Bias facings of cotton chambray finish the neckline and hem.
 A few bands of gold trim decorate the dress.